aicpslab/certified-data-driven-feedback-sim/README.md

 ## Comparison fairness

-Both controllers are evaluated as compiled MEX implementations under identical closed-loop conditions, including the vehicle model, constraints, sampling time, prediction horizon, initial states, and simulation duration.
+Both controllers are evaluated as compiled MEX implementations within the same MATLAB closed-loop simulation environment.
+They use the same vehicle model, hard constraints, sampling time, prediction horizon, initial conditions, and simulation duration.
 The reference MPC is used without retuning.

-The reference MPC solves a condensed QP using the **`mpcActiveSetSolver` active-set solver from the MATLAB Model Predictive Control Toolbox** and is compiled with MATLAB Coder.
-The proposed controller is implemented as C-MEX.
-The compiled reference is denoted **MPC (MEX)**.
+The reference controller is formulated as a condensed quadratic program, solved using the active-set solver from the MATLAB Model Predictive Control Toolbox, and compiled into MEX using MATLAB Coder.
+The proposed controller is deployed as a C-MEX implementation.
+The compiled reference controller is denoted **MPC (MEX)**.

-After equal untimed warm-up calls and internal-state resets, `tic`/`toc` measures each state-to-action MEX call.
-Plant propagation, data storage, diagnostics, and full-sequence reconstruction are excluded.
-The reported times therefore represent matched end-to-end implementation latency, not solver-independent complexity.
+Both implementations receive the current state and return one control action.
+Before measurement, they execute the same number of untimed warm-up calls and their internal logical states are reset.
+Execution time is measured using `tic`/`toc` around the state-to-action MEX call.
+Plant propagation, data storage, constraint diagnostics, and full-sequence reconstruction are excluded from the timed region and evaluated separately.

+Therefore, the reported execution times represent end-to-end state-to-action latency under matched benchmark conditions, rather than solver-independent algorithmic complexity.